andmikael/PhysicsEngine/README.md

 # PhysicsEngine
-A small C++ program used to simulate rudamentary object physics and collision using SFML library in Qt Creator.
+A small C++ program used to simulate rudamentary object physics and collision using SFML library.

 It uses verlet integration to calculate object motion.